-In accordance with the Trust Deed and Rules, the Shell Petroleum Company Limited ("SPCo") has appointed UK Shell Pension Plan Trust Limited ("UKSPPTL") as the sole corporate Trustee of the Plan.
+The UK Shell Pension Plan Trust Limited ("UKSPPTL") has been appointed as the sole corporate Trustee of the Plan.

 In accordance with the requirements of the Pensions Act 2004, three of the Directors of UKSPPTL (CNDs) are appointed by SPCo representing the sponsoring employers and two of the Directors (MNDs) are appointed using a member nomination and selection panel process.
 Members can nominate themselves as candidates and are then selected by a panel including the Chairman, a Member Nominated Director and a member of the Plan.